Rudy Rochman: Views

-Rochman has criticized the way intersectionality has been misused as a tactic by movements critical of Israel such as SJP to "pursue its agenda of demonizing Israel" and to "build alliances" with minority groups such as the LGBT community by equating their unrelated injustices to the Israeli–Palestinian conflict.
+Rochman has claimed that intersectionality has been misused as a tactic by movements critical of Israel such as SJP to "pursue its agenda of demonizing Israel" and to "build alliances" with minority groups such as the LGBT community by equating their injustices to the Israeli–Palestinian conflict.
 He is also a critic of the Boycott, Divestment and Sanctions movement.
-He believes that the movement's agenda is rooted in antisemitism, and that the Boycott, Divestment and Sanctions movement has contributed to the rise in antisemitic incidents on college campuses.
+He believes that the movement's agenda is rooted in antisemitism, and that it has contributed to the rise in antisemitic incidents on college campuses.

 In December 2022, Rochman on a video posted to Instagram stated that "the majority of the Jewish people just walked into the gas chambers" during the Holocaust.
-These comments drew allegations of victim-blaming by some in the Jewish community.
+These comments drew criticism as victim-blaming by some in the Jewish community.
 Later that month, Rochman faced further criticism for defending basketball player Kyrie Irving, who posted a link on Twitter to the documentary Hebrews to Negroes: Wake Up Black America, which contains antisemitic tropes and Holocaust denial.
 Rochman defended Irving saying: "there is some truth" to the documentary and that the Black Hebrew Israelites "are waking up to their identity.
 When they are coming to other Jews and say, 'My brother.
 I finally found out who I am.
 Come, let's unite together,' and most Jews, who have never heard this idea because a lot of them were raised in Europe, and have a lot of European mentality.
 They tend to say, 'You're not Jewish.
 You're African.
 We've never heard of such a thing.'"
 The Black Hebrew Israelites are a designated hate group by the Anti-Defamation League and the Southern Poverty Law Center.
 Rochman's comments in defense of the Black Hebrew Israelites were condemned by many in the Jewish community including Tyler Samuels, an African-American Jew, who said: "When you say that some of their points are correct, you bring damage to Black Jews like me...Judaism has an established protocol on who is and isn’t Jewish.
 I am deeply disturbed that a Jewish advocate has allowed this."